SaaS Accounting - All you need to know

 The answer to this question involves accrual accounting, which is the best way for startups to handle their accounting.
 Venture capital firms, venture lenders, investors, and others want to see your financials on an accrual basis.
 You need to recognize that revenue on a monthly basis as you provide the service over the year.
 Essentially, you’ll recognize 1/12 of that upfront payment each month.
 If you recognize the full amount when you received it, that’s called cash accounting.
 And you’ll have a really good month, followed by 11 months of no revenue.
 That doesn’t accurately represent your financial position.
 So you need to book this revenue on an accrual basis.

-Since a recent court ruling, SaaS companies have become subject to charging (or at least collecting!) sales tax in many states.
+Several years ago, SaaS companies have become subject to charging (or at least collecting!) sales tax in many states in a Supreeme Court ruling entitled Wayfair vs North Dakota.
 This is one of the most difficult recent changes that SaaS companies have to think about vis a vis their accounting.
 Of course, we recommend you work with a CPA like Kruze, since we have in-house tax experts who can interface with your monthly financial reporting/accounting team to help deal with compliance issues, like sales tax, proactively.

 We're huge fans of Vanessa and the folks at Kruze Consulting.
 They set up our books, finances, and other operations, and are constantly organized and on top of things.
 As a startup, you have to focus on your product and customers, and Kruze takes care of everything else (which is a massive sigh of relief).
 I highly highly highly recommend working with Vanessa and her team.